ILNumerics Accelerator: Getting Started, Part IV

 Throughout the last two articles we have demonstrated multiple advantages array pipelining brings.
 We can summarize them as follows:

-3. In-order execution keeps the original, relative order of array instructions.
-'Relative' means: instructions which depend on each other or write to the same data run sequentially.
-All other instructions run in parallel.
+- In-order execution keeps the original, relative order of array instructions.
+'Relative' means: instructions which depend on each other or access the same data run sequentially.
+All other instructions run concurrently.

 If this does not yet sound convincing enough for you, we can add to this list: